-As Your New Jersey Expungement Lawyer, Clearing Your Record is My Goal
+As Your New Jersey Expungement Lawyer, Clearing Your Record is Our Goal

-If you are considering whether you can expunge your NJ criminal record, contact Adam Toraya at The Law Offices of Howard Bailey at 973-982-1200 to discuss what steps need to be taken to clear your record.
+If you are considering whether you can expunge your NJ criminal record, contact Bailey & Toraya, LLP at 973-982-1200 to discuss what steps need to be taken to clear your record.